facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 Baron Updates

-Remember that you can visit our website to gain access to your client portal.
+Remember that you can also visit our website to gain access to your client portal.
 Just click on the client-portal tab, which will allow you to view your account information.
-The client login requires a username and password to gain access through the portal.
+The client login requires a username and password to gain access to the portal.
 Please let us know if you would like to create your portal login or if you would like to learn more about what the portal provides, including paperless statements.
 Contact Baron at 1-866-333-6659 or at info@baron-financial.com to enroll.

 Warmest Regards,